angryziber/picasa-gallery/README.md

 What is it?
 ===========

-A good-looking frontend for Google Photos (aka Google+ or Picasa web) galleries, with nice transitions, mobile device support, and full-screen photo browsing with quick loading (prefetching).
+A good-looking frontend for Google Photos (former Google+ or Picasa web) galleries, with nice transitions, mobile device support, and full-screen photo browsing with quick loading (prefetching).

+Perfect for those who still want to have a gallery of public albums after transition to Google Photos, which has no public gallery of it's own anymore.

 Example gallery: [Anton Keks Photos](http://photos.azib.net/) - use the link at the bottom to try it with your own gallery!